SharePoint/sp-dev-docs/docs/general-development/how-to-create-and-delete-posts-and-retrieve-the-social-feed-by-using-the-net-cli.md

 ---
-title: How to Create and delete posts and retrieve the social feed by using the .NET client object model in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: c8d68632-1b55-454c-961a-f3ddad731bf6
+title: How to Create and delete posts and retrieve the social feed by using the .NET client object model in SharePoint ms.prod: SHAREPOINT ms.assetid: c8d68632-1b55-454c-961a-f3ddad731bf6
 ---

-# How to: Create and delete posts and retrieve the social feed by using the .NET client object model in SharePoint 2013
+# How to: Create and delete posts and retrieve the social feed by using the .NET client object model in SharePoint
-Learn how to create and delete microblog posts and retrieve social feeds by using the SharePoint 2013 .NET client object model.
+Learn how to create and delete microblog posts and retrieve social feeds by using the SharePoint .NET client object model.
-## What are social feeds in SharePoint Server 2013?
+## What are social feeds in SharePoint?
 <a name="bk_intro"> </a>

-In SharePoint Server 2013, a social feed is a collection of threads that represent conversations, single microblog posts, or notifications.
+In SharePoint, a social feed is a collection of threads that represent conversations, single microblog posts, or notifications.
 Threads contain a root post and a collection of reply posts, and they represent conversations, single microblog posts, or notifications.
 In the .NET client object model, feeds are represented by  [SocialFeed](https://msdn.microsoft.com/library/Microsoft.SharePoint.Client.Social.SocialFeed.aspx) objects, threads are represented by [SocialThread](https://msdn.microsoft.com/library/Microsoft.SharePoint.Client.Social.SocialThread.aspx) objects, and posts and replies are represented by [SocialPost](https://msdn.microsoft.com/library/Microsoft.SharePoint.Client.Social.SocialPost.aspx) objects.
 To perform core feed-related tasks in the .NET client object model, you use the [SocialFeedManager](https://msdn.microsoft.com/library/Microsoft.SharePoint.Client.Social.SocialFeedManager.aspx) object.
 In this article, we'll show you how to create a console application that uses the .NET client object model to work with social feeds.

-For more information about working with  [SocialFeedManager](https://msdn.microsoft.com/library/Microsoft.SharePoint.Client.Social.SocialFeedManager.aspx) or for information about using other APIs to work with social feeds, see [Work with social feeds in SharePoint 2013](work-with-social-feeds-in-sharepoint.md).
+For more information about working with  [SocialFeedManager](https://msdn.microsoft.com/library/Microsoft.SharePoint.Client.Social.SocialFeedManager.aspx) or for information about using other APIs to work with social feeds, see [Work with social feeds in SharePoint](work-with-social-feeds-in-sharepoint.md).

-## Prerequisites for setting up your development environment to work with social feeds by using the SharePoint 2013 .NET client object model
+## Prerequisites for setting up your development environment to work with social feeds by using the SharePoint .NET client object model
 <a name="bkmk_SetUpDevEnv"> </a>

 To create a console application that uses the .NET client object model to work with social feeds, you'll need: